hstarmans/esp32_hexastorm/readme.md

 and flash the new binary to the memory.

 # Pinout

-Pinout of the ESP32 can be found [here](https://microcontrollerslab.com/esp32-pinout-use-gpio-pins/).
+Pinout of the ESP32 board I used for this code, can be found [here](https://microcontrollerslab.com/esp32-pinout-use-gpio-pins/).
 Accessing the ports is outlined in the [quickref](https://docs.micropython.org/en/latest/esp32/quickref.html).